 High-definition anti-fog field of vision: double-layer coating, strong hardness, and abrasion resistance, high-tech lens without fogging, high-definition transparency of UV lens, wide-angle vision with humanity design of optical glasses.
 It also has anti-dust, anti-pollen, and anti-allergic functions.
 It can reduce ultraviolet rays and block glare, protect eyes from harmful light, and have an anti-splash function to protect eyes from strong impact.

-Differences Between Cycling Glasses And Safety Glasses
+Differences Between Cycling Glasses and Work Safety Glasses

 Safety glasses must meet or exceed ANSI Z87 and / or CSA Z94.3-2007 impact requirements to be considered safe for use.
 Cycling glasses, however, may not meet these standards and are not required to be worn by riders.